liga-swp/snippets/06_python_linter/python_linter.md

 **Hooks**

+For every serious code base, it is a must have to run static analysis on every commit through continuous integration tools (such as GitHub Actions, or Travis CI).

-I recommend always running flake8 before you commit.
-You have already learned one way to achieve this by using a git precommit hook.
-Personally, I'm not a huge fan of this method, because you may have to configure this for each individual git repository and machine, and it can be very annoying when intentionally committing false positives or bugs;)
+Additionally, we recommend always running flake8 before you commit.
+You have already learned to achieve this by using a git precommit hook.

-It is often much quicker, if you can directly integrate flake8 with your editor.
+It is even better and much quicker to directly integrate flake8 with your editor.
+Many IDEs have equivalent checks builtin, or provide them through plugins.

-For example, the excellent plugin [vim-syntastic](https://github.com/vim-syntastic/syntastic) allows installing checking for issues whenever saving the current file.
+For vim, the excellent plugin [vim-syntastic](https://github.com/vim-syntastic/syntastic) allows installing checking for issues whenever saving the current file.
 After loading the plugin you have to configure some settings, e.g.: